douglasgreen/outlines/computing/computer_science/algorithms.md

 MST algorithms find a subset of the edges that form a tree including every vertex, where the total weight of all the edges in the tree is minimized.

-1. Prim\'s Algorithm:
+1. Prim's Algorithm:

     -   It starts with a single vertex and spans the rest of the graph by adding the cheapest edge from the graph to the growing tree.
     -   Suitable for dense graphs.
     -   Efficiency: The time complexity ranges from O(V\^2) to O(E log V) based on the implementation.

-2. Kruskal\'s Algorithm:
+2. Kruskal's Algorithm:

     -   It treats each node as a separate tree and merges these trees, starting from the lowest weight edge, without forming any cycles, until all points are connected.
     -   More efficient for sparse graphs.